chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

 comments: true
 ---

 I was inspired by the [Pairs Trading with Machine Learning](https://www.quantopian.com/posts/pairs-trading-with-machine-learning) on Quantopian, where the author Mr. Jonathan Larkin applies DBSCAN, a clustering technique to select stock pairs that behave similarly.
-From an universe of 1500 stocks, or 1 million pairs, He managed to boil down to 90 pairs using a programmatic approach.
+Using a programmatic approachFrom, he managed to boil down to 90 pairs from an universe of 1500 stocks, or 1 million pairs.

 AS of 3-Sep-2017, There are 934 stocks which are eligible for short sell in HK stock exchange.
 The basket is quite big.
 However, there are not much free online resources or toolkit on HK stocks that come close to what quantopian does on the US stocks.
 Most of the brokeage firm, data vendors only provide free analytical report, or simply query searching, but not an API or a system which allows reproducible analysis.